Algorithms for the ferromagnetic Potts model on expanders: Preliminaries

 For a polymer model as above, let $g:\cP\to[0,\infty)$ be as in Theorem~\ref{thm:KP}, and extend $g$ to clusters $\Gamma\in\C$ by $g(\Gamma) = \sum_{\gamma\in\Gamma}g(\gam)$.
 An FPTAS for $\Xi$ follows from a few steps that one must check can be done efficiently: \begin{enumerate} \item Use~\eqref{eqn:KPtailbound} to show that there exists some $L= L(\eps)$ such that

 is a close enough relative approximation of $\Xi$. \item List all clusters $\Gamma\in\C$ such that $g(\Gamma) \le L$. \item For each such cluster $\Gamma$, compute $\phi(\Gamma)$ and $\prod_{\gamma\in \Gamma} w_\gamma$. \item Compute $\Xi(L)$ directly from the above quantities. \end{enumerate} The running time of this algorithm depends on $L$, the definition of ``close enough,'' the time complexity of listing clusters and of computing polymer weights, $\phi$ and $g$.
-It has been established in previous works~\cite{HPR19b,JKP20,BCH+20} that for the polymer models we consider, the above steps can be carried out sufficiently fast for the definition of an FPTAS\@.
+It has been established~\cite{HPR19b,JKP20,BCH+20} that for the polymer models we consider, the above steps can be carried out sufficiently fast for the definition of an FPTAS\@.

 Provided that the above algorithm yields an FPTAS for $\Xi$, there is a generic polynomial-time approximate sampling algorithm for $\nu$ that follows from a \emph{self-reducibility} property of the polymer model; see~\cite[Theorem~10]{HPR19b}.
-We omit the details, and summarize these facts as the following theorem which applies when $\cP$ is (a subset of) the connected subgraphs of some bounded-degree graph $G$.
+We omit the details and summarize these facts as the following theorem which applies when $\cP$ is (a subset of) the connected subgraphs of some bounded-degree graph $G$.
 For a subgraph $\gam$, we use $v_\gam$ to denote the number of vertices in $\gam$.
+The important fact is that both the high-temperature and low-temperature polymer models we study satisfy the hypotheses of the result below.